 Before you start

 You will need to know the version of the Microsoft Windows operating system installed on your computer.
-You can find this information by following the steps given in our help article How do I determine the version of Windows I have.
+You can find this information by following the steps given in our help article Determining your version of Microsoft Windows.